dnmore/shopping-list-app/README.md

 # Shopping List App

-Vanilla JavaScript app to create a shopping list with buttons in order to add item, remove a single item or remove all the added items and click each added item to strikethrough the bought items.
+Vanilla JavaScript Shopping List app with functions to add item, remove a single item or remove the whole list and click each added item to strikethrough the bought items.

 ### Screenshot
 ![App preview](/app-preview.png)